MSFTJesseLiu/JWT-Quick-Access/README.md

 <sup>The xhr-url-keyword header is the keyword in the XHR request URL sent out from the web page.
 So this node app is not just for Talent App, it can consume any web page and any XHR request keyword, and any header (default: ``Authorization``).</sup>

+### Motivation
+As working from the backend in D365 Talent, everytime when I need to test my endpoint from Postman, I probably have to include the Authorization header with JWT token that I get it from
+- Going to a Talent App
+- Suddenly open the DevTools in chrome
+- Look at the XHRs in the networks panel, find out the request that contains Authorization header with JWT token
+- Copy that JWT token and paste it to my Postman request header

+**However, this short live JWT token will be expired soon, which I think is super annoying.
+So I wrote this tiny project to have all the above steps done programmatically in one click, which helps me every hour, no copy and paste any more.**

 ### (Nitty-gritty) How it works with Chrome and Postman
 - Since we perhaps already signed in to the Talent App in our default browser session with existing cookies or whatever, I was thinking to open a new tab with Talent app URL in the same session using Puppetee or Selenium these kinds of web automation framwork, so I can access the XHR requests sent out from my signed-in Talent app.